nkeledjian/liri/README.md

 ### Search Music Groups
 ###### powered by Bands in Town Artists Events API
 Find out where & when your favorite artists are performing next with this command:
-* node liri.js concert-this "artist/band name here"
+`node liri.js concert-this "artist/band name here`

 #### Search Songs
 ###### powered by Spotify API